olewsaa/amateur-radio/on-the-move/README.md

 The script update.QTH open a window showing position and which config files that have been updated.

+The updated versions v2 and v3 both have the option to enter lat lon manually, either on the command line or via a pop-up GUI asking for input. the two versions have a slightly differen GUI input, and the v2 version also update winlink (which I run under wine).
+I did include test if there is a winlink .ini file to avoid errors if the file was not present.

 ## Automatic run at boot time
 The position update script can be launched at boot time by means of the cron system,